Home Child Custody

 Q: Do Courts Favor Mothers Over Fathers in Regards to Custody?

 A: Not any longer.
 In years past, conventional wisdom dictated that a mother would best serve the needs of a child.
-Over time, this notion has shifted drastically and today courts no longer give mothers preferential treatment.
+Over time, this notion has shifted drastically, and today, courts no longer give mothers preferential treatment.
 Instead, judges focus on what situation would serve the child best.

 Q: What Happens if One Parent Does Not Abide by the Court's Ruling?